 The swelling is usually a sign that the body is producing more immune cells to fight off the allergens, and it’s more likely to occur when the body is dealing with a secondary infection due to the weakened immune system from allergies.

 In some cases, if the lymph nodes remain swollen for a prolonged period, further diagnostic tests may be required to rule out other underlying conditions.
-It’s important to follow up with your healthcare provider if your symptoms persist or worsen over time.
+It’s important to follow up with an allergy specialist if your symptoms persist or worsen over time.
+Keep an eye out for the following signs: